jwmccarthy/JARL/README.md

 #### Generalized Structure

 Notably, on-policy and off-policy algorithms are only distinguished in JARL by the size of the replay buffer in relation to the update timings.
 For on-policy algorithms, the circular replay buffer will have a maximum capacity equal to the update frequency.
 Off-policy algorithms will have much larger buffers than the update frequency.
+This simplifies the underlying implementation by avoiding unnecessary object distinctions, and also allows for the use of any module in both on-policy and off-policy contexts.